latest nhpb_banner 1__compressed2

 Weatherization is a form of conservation that will make homes and residences more energy efficient and safe to live in.
 The CADC and government sponsored program is a proven method of reducing high-energy costs, saving money and conserving energy in the home.
 Households can receive weather-stripping of doors and windows, free attic and wall insulation, caulking and sealing cracks and holes, furnace retrofitting, storm window installation, and other free updates.

 Central Arkansas Development Council can provide low cost transportation and bus fares in partnership with Greyhound and South Central Arkansas Transit (SCAT).
 There are no income restrictions and anyone can use the service.
+There are also details on free car programs that can help people find, and keep a job, and learn more on where to get a free car for the low-income.

 Self-sufficiency services from Central Arkansas Development Council